lightoj-dev/problem-tutorials/1428/en.md

 Why  `p[i] + LCP(i)` ?
 > Because in the `i-1` th suffix we have already considered the substrings that start from `p[i]` , `p[i] + 1` , ... , `p[i] + LCP(i) - 1`

 Now that we have solved all the easier versions .
-Let's solve our problem :D
+Let's solve our problem : D

 How many among the distinct substrings _**doesn't contain another string as a substring**_ ?
 Let's call this other string `SUB`  .